Multi-Factor Authentication Factors

-Auth0 supports a number of different options when it comes to enabling multi-factor authentication (MFA) for protecting user account access.
+Auth0 supports a number of different options or factors for protecting user account access with multi-factor authentication (MFA).

-Deliver users a one-time code through a voice call which the user is then prompted to enter before they can finish authenticating.
+Deliver a one-time code to users through voice call which the user is then prompted to enter before they can finish authenticating.
+To learn more, read Configure SMS and Voice Notifications for MFA.

-One-Time Password (OTP) allows you to use an authenticator application in your personal device, such as Google Authenticator, that will generate a one-time password that changes over time and which can be entered as the second factor to validate a user’s account.
+One-time passwords allow you to use an authenticator application on the user's personal device, such as Google Authenticator, to generate a one-time password that changes over time and which can be entered as the second factor to validate an account.
+To learn more, read Configure OTP Notifications for MFA.

 Cisco Duo security

 Policies determine when a user will be prompted to complete additional steps to prove they own a particular account.
 Use policies to define your own level of acceptable risk.
-You can choose between Never and Always.
+You can choose between Never, Use Adaptive MFA, and Always.

-You can achieve more refined multifactor configurations (such as per application, per user, etc.) by using rules.
+You can achieve more refined multifactor configurations (such as per application, per user, etc.) by using Auth0 Rules.
+To learn more, read Auth0 Rules.

 There are different ways to manage MFA depending on your environment: